-Possibly one of the most powerful and useful tools that we will teach you on our NLP Practitioner course is The Learning State (also called Peripheral Vision and Hakalau).
+Possibly one of the most powerful and useful tools that we will teach you on our NLP Practitioner course is The Learning State (also called Peripheral Vision, Hakalau and The Now State).
 The Learning State is a resourceful state for learning where you widen the use of your senses in order to increase your ability to take in, utilize and store information.

 When you attend one of our NLP Practitioner courses, you might notice that the trainers as well as the assistants team stay in this state throughout the whole of the training.
 We do this in order to extend our awareness so that the training runs easily and effortlessly as well as to enable ourselves to know when and how to assist each and every participant throughout the course.